U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Jorge Coronado (Northwestern University)

-Judith Butler (University of California, Berkeley)
+Judith Butler (University of California Berkeley)

 Judith Norman (Trinity University)

-Julia Gettle (n/a)
+Julia Gettle (Independent Scholar)

 Julie Carlson (University of California, Santa Barbara)